top of page

 Eur.Phys.J.C 84 (2024) 7, 666 [arXiv:2403.09772]

-6. Living at the Edge: A Critical Look at the Cosmological Neutrino Mass Bound
+6. Critical Look at the Cosmological Neutrino Mass Bound

 Daniel Naredo-Tuero, Miguel Escudero, Enrique Fernández-Martínez, Xabier Marcano, Vivian Poulin